 Want to add some fun decoration to your Amish Friendship Bread cakes?
 Use this marzipan recipe to create fun edible shapes (flowers, balls) or add it to recipes like our holiday Amish Friendship Bread stollen.

-A quick note: I only share links that I love and personally use.
-This post contains affiliate or commission links which support the Friendship Bread Kitchen if you click or buy.
+This post contains affiliate or commission links that support the Friendship Bread Kitchen if you click or buy.

 - Use immediately or wrap in plastic wrap and store in an airtight container.
 It will keep up to three months in the fridge or six months in the freezer.
 Bring to room temperature before using.